 Leica M8 vs Sony A5000

 The Leica M8 and the Sony Alpha A5000 are two digital cameras that were officially introduced, respectively, in September 2006 and January 2014.
-The M8 is a fixed lens compact, while the A5000 is a rangefinder-style mirrorless.
+The M8 is a rangefinder-focusing mirrorless, while the A5000 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (M8) and an APS-C (A5000) sensor.
 The Leica has a resolution of 10.4 megapixels, whereas the Sony provides 19.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M8 and the Sony Alpha A5000?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M8 and the Sony A5000.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The M8 can be obtained in two different colors (black, silver), while the A5000 is available in three color-versions (black, silver, white).